kodarn/Sparsnas/README.md

     S/N -----> secret operation ----> XOR-Key

-Can you see any trends or patterns? :wink: Here we must try many different approaches, which requires scrapping many ideas along the way.
+Can you see any trends or patterns? :wink: Here we must try many different approaches, which requires scrapping many ideas along the way (e.g. [this](Docs/Pattern1.png), [this](Docs/Pattern2.png), and so on...).
 However, observe how X2 looks like an increasing counter, and at the same time is enclosed by X1 & X3.
 This is an indication that we're dealing with some sort of column permutation.
 After changing column order several times we end up with swapping X2 & X3, and X4 & X5 which is illustrated below.
 We attempt to subtract the column values in hope of finding some pattern...

 ```
 | S/N          | S/N (in hex) | XOR-Key        | PemutatedXor - S/N      = Hopefully some pattern